LeBarbouze/tunacell/README.md

     pip install -e --user .

-A better solution when Python, pip, and virtualenv are installed on the system is to create a virtual environment where you plan to work with tunacell.
-The Makefile does the job, run the command:
+A better solution when Python is to create a virtual environment where you plan to work with tunacell.
+It requires pip and virtualenv to be installed on your machine.
+Then the Makefile does the job, run the command:

     make virtualenv

-and then
+that will set up the virtual environment and install pytest and flake8 locally.
+Activate the virtual environment with:

     source venv/bin/activate

-to activate the virtual environment.
-Then you can run the `pip install -e.` command, without worrying about permissions since everything will be installed locally, and accesses only when your virtual environment is active.
+Then you can run the `pip install -e.`, or `make pipinstall` command, without worrying about permissions since everything will be installed locally, and accesses only when your virtual environment is active.
 When you finish working with tunacell, type: